LordBurtz/LordBurtz/README.md

 ## <div align="center">I'm LordBurtz aka Fingolfin, a student bored enough to code </div>

-- I'm currently coding Spigot plugins
+- I'm enrolled at the TU Munich

-- Right now I'm learning C++ and Haskell
+- Right now I'm learning Rust and Haskell

 - As an Intermediate in Java and Python feel free to ask for help